15 years ago

 These are only a few of the questions that make this film a relevant subject for a literature course.

-make at least three online additions in total per week:
+You are expected to make at least three online additions in total per week:

 A) Comment insightfully on other students' posts (this counts as an addition).